Could the latest Ukraine talks actually end the war? Here’s what to know

 Where do things go from here?

-The White House has sought to project optimism and said that “a few delicate” details will require further talks.
-But by late Tuesday in Europe, assessments were more sober.

-A Ukrainian source with direct knowledge of the talks told CNN that “it would be very wrong to say we have now the version that is accepted by Ukraine.”
+The Ukrainian source told CNN that “it would be very wrong to say we have now the version that is accepted by Ukraine.”
 Ukraine’s National Security Secretary Rustem Umerov struck an equally temperate note, saying only that delegations had “reached a common understanding.”

-Any breakthrough that did happen could still be cut off at the knees by an unfavorable Russian response.
+Any breakthrough could still be cut off at the knees by an unfavorable Russian response.

 Russian Foreign Minister Sergey Lavrov said Tuesday that any amended plan must reflect the “spirit and letter” of the Alaska summit earlier this year – an early indication that Russia won’t be favorable to compromises in the language.